 Check your wallet.
 Chances are, mixed in with the two or three debit and credit cards are a few of those store rewards cards designed to save money at the grocery store.
-The same goes for the copious amount of plastic fobs intermingled with your keys offering discounts on the items we buy.
+The same goes for the copious number of plastic fobs intermingled with your keys.

 Supermarket loyalty programs are common and ubiquitous, and there’s hardly a grocer out there who doesn’t have some type of similar incentive these days.
-Loyalty cards combine the approach of old fashioned couponing with our obsession with receiving rewards and building up “points,” ala frequent flier miles, or hotel and gas rebates.
+Loyalty cards combine the approach of old-fashioned couponing with our obsession to receive rewards and build up points, ie. frequent flier miles, hotel rewards, and gas rebates.

-According to reports, U.S. consumers spend upwards of $550 billion annually on groceries, which makes it no surprise that people love saving money with a points card.
-Are they worth it?
+According to reports, U.S. consumers spend upwards of $550 billion annually on groceries, making it understandable that people want to save money with points cards.
+But are they worth it?
 Does remaining loyal really save us cash?
 And is Big Brother really watching us from our shopping carts?

 Advantage cards or club cards, as they’re sometimes called, emerged in the late 1980s as an alternative to traditional coupons, saving stores paper and printing costs, and customers the hassle of cutting, snipping and carrying them.
-According to the 2011 COLLOQUY Loyalty Census, there are more than 2 billion loyalty program memberships, and counting, up from .973 billion a decade prior — that includes signing up for hotel, supermarket, airline and financial services discounts, among others.
+According to the 2011 COLLOQUY Loyalty Census, there are more than 2 billion loyalty program memberships and counting, up from 970 million a decade prior (including hotel, supermarket, airline and financial services discounts, among others.)

-The survey group believes that the last decade’s Great Recession may have played a part in the jump in loyalty card memberships because people are looking to find savings wherever they can.
-For the sake of grocery stores, by 2010, the census noted, there was a 28 percent growth of loyalty memberships, totaling 173.7 million altogether.
-It’s obvious that rewards programs are popular for good reason:
+The survey group believes that the last decade’s Great Recession might have played a part in the jump in loyalty card memberships because people were looking to find savings wherever they could.
+By 2010, the census noted, there was a 28 percent growth of loyalty memberships, totaling 173.7 million altogether.
+It’s obvious that rewards programs are popular for good reasons, such as:

-- Convenience/ease of use: Most supermarket rewards programs are free to sign up and easy to use.
+- Convenience: Most supermarket rewards programs are free to sign up and easy to use.
 If you’re a self-checkout kind of person, a rewards card is easily swiped like a debit card, eliminating the need for a stack of newspaper coupons.
 Think of it as loyalty through the miracle of technology.

-- Point building: On top of club card-only discounts, card holders can rack up points to use towards future purchases in the store or out.
-Stores like Ralphs/Kroger and Safeway have all have partnered with Shell, offering several cents off the price of gas for every 100 points accrued through the program.
+- Point building: On top of club card-only discounts, cardholders can rack up points to use toward future purchases in the store or out.
+Stores like Ralphs, Kroger and Safeway have all partnered with Shell, offering several cents off the price of gas for every 100 points accrued through the program.
 Build up enough points on a card and use them as real, redeemable cash for groceries.
-(It’s worth noting that everyone from CVS to Starbucks and Home Depot offer similar “points per purchase” incentives.)
+(It’s worth noting that everyone from CVS to Starbucks and Home Depot offer similar points-per-purchase incentives.)

-- Real savings/deals: Let’s say your average weekly grocery tab is $100, full price.
-Try shopping for only club card discount items — often priced anywhere between 25-50 percent off — and you could shave off a good $20-$50 from your bill.
+- Real savings and deals: Let’s say your average weekly grocery tab is $100, full price.
+Try shopping for only club card discount items — often priced anywhere between 25 to 50 percent off — and you could shave off a good $20 to $50 from your bill.
 If the savings are had from pricier brand names, even better.
 Plus, club sales are exclusive and can’t be taken advantage of by non-club customers.
 If you tend to shop exclusively at a particular supermarket, a loyalty program will work well for you.

 - Practicality: Nothing is worse than holding a bundle of coupons for products we don’t want.
-Many stores with loyalty clubs may send customers (through snail or e-mail) coupons for the items they buy regularly, since our spending histories are tracked.
-If you’re prone to stocking up on lima beans, flour or grapefruit juice, you’ll most likely get to save on all through your club card.
+Many stores with loyalty clubs might send customers (through snail mail or email) coupons for the items they buy regularly, since our spending histories are tracked.
+If you’re prone to stocking up on lima beans, flour or grapefruit juice, you’ll most likely get to save on these items through your club card.

 Drawbacks to Using a Loyalty Card

-Many consumers don’t mind giving away their address or phone number to a supermarket if it means saving on spare ribs, cereal or milk.
-But members of CASPIAN, or Consumers Against Supermarket Privacy Invasion and Numbering, say that the program, like their name implies, is a form of profiling and an invasion of customer privacy.
+Many consumers don’t mind giving away their addresses or phone numbers to a supermarket if it means saving on spare ribs, cereal or milk.
+But members of CASPIAN, or Consumers Against Supermarket Privacy Invasion and Numbering, say that these steps are a form of profiling and an invasion of customer privacy.